 Content-Security-Policy response header allows web site administrators to control resources the user agent is allowed to load for a given page.
 With a few exceptions, policies mostly involve specifying server origins and script endpoints.
-This helps guard against cross-site scripting attacks (XSS).
+This helps guard against cross-site scripting attacks (XSS (en-US)).

-For more information, see also this article on Content Security Policy (CSP).
+For more information, see the introductory article on Content Security Policy (CSP).

 Content-Security-Policy: <policy-directive>; <policy-directive>